Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 So Trump managed to get all three objectives of tariffs simultaneously, and the economy is at an all-time high, and employment is full.
 There is no economic indicator that has gone down under Trump.

 It's all at highs.
-But I notice that all the time the market is brought up when in reality the average American, sometimes the stock market isn't what affects them.
+But I noticed that all the time the market is brought up when in reality, the average American, sometimes the stock market isn't what affects them.

 Most Americans have retirement accounts and pensions and that sort of thing.
-But in that way they are.
+But in that way, they're not.

 I want to be fair and reply to your EU point in just one second, but I want to ask you the question.
 When you cite this $100 billion raised, who is that raised from exactly?